Jill Joubert’s Joyful AgencyPOSTED ON: September 4, 2019 IN On Artists, Sindi-Leigh McBride, Word View

 Intrigued by Joubert’s practice, I was pleased when she invited me for breakfast.
 I arrived at a secret shrine tucked into the trees, a wooded wonder not unlike Helen Martins’ concrete Owl House.
 Carved birds dangled from the ceiling, on every available surface perched a sculpture or doll, all watched over by puppets, posters, portraits and masks of loving grace.
 She had laid a table of fruit, nuts and yoghurt and as we sat down, lit candles housed in ornate silver candlesticks, perfect for the gloomy grey Cape Town sky.

 The standard biographical details I had found online turned out to be as dry as Tzaneen, Joubert’s hometown, is lush.
-Recounting her relationship with her lonely mother (her father had died young) and lonely childhood (both Joubert and her brother had been shipped off to boarding schools with different terms) led to detailed descriptions of the dolls she made for herself and the outfits she fashioned for them, which in turn made way for her to recall the rich social world she later formed as a student in Cape Town.
+Recounting her relationship with her lonely mother (her father had died young) and lonely childhood (both Joubert and her brother had been shipped off to boarding schools with different terms) led to detailed descriptions of the dolls she made for herself and the outfits she fashioned for them which, in turn, made way for her to recall the rich social world she later formed as a student in Cape Town.
 Similarly, taking me through the changes in her academic concentrations (from Fine Arts to Art Education and back again) gave our conversation the bones to flesh out her transition from art student to art teacher to artist.

 I was thrilled by her third-year project at the Touch Gallery which aimed to convey art to a blind person and was comprised of circular railings to walk through (here she mimicked the sound of a child trailing its hand along a fence) and wax panels to allow unsighted people to feel inscriptions made by exhibition-goers using metal tools with varying prongs.
-I was amazed not only at the thoughtfulness of the installation design, but by the constancy of this tactile approach and invitation to participate, evident throughout all her exhibitions, spanning-decades.
-Of course, I appreciated the descriptions too – the metal tools used for the wax inscriptions were captioned as “Objects for the Imagination” and laid down on a table of cement so that when hands were run over the tools before picking them up, the feeling would create “a vague sense of a meal,” like cutlery “embedded in space.”
+I was amazed not only at the thoughtfulness of the installation design, but by the constancy of this tactile approach and invitation to participate, evident throughout all her exhibitions, spanning decades.
+Of course, I appreciated the descriptions too – the metal tools used for the wax inscriptions were captioned as “Objects for the Imagination” and laid down on a table of cement so that, when hands were to run over the tools before picking them up, the feeling would create “a vague sense of a meal,” like cutlery “embedded in space.”
 Joubert cites that first project as formative because of the realisation that “art-making is something that can happen outside of the self,” in service to or for others.

-Like the constancy of inviting others to engage with her creations in a trademark tactile way; she has also been consistent in this principle of creating projects outside of herself, with the aim of inviting others into her world.
+Like the constancy of inviting others to engage with her creations in a trademark tactile way, she has also been consistent in this principle of creating projects outside of herself, with the aim of inviting others into her world.
 Joubert has been an art educator since 1997, made puppet plays for her children’s birthdays for decades and was the principal of the Peter Clarke Art Centre for 13 years, where she co-founded The Ibhabhathane Project, which still does extensive work in in-service teacher training.
 Among other social development projects, she has spent years teaching youth leaders to make simple puppets with children for the annual Net Vir Pret Puppet Parade and Performance, a landmark annual arts event in the Karoo farming village of Barrydale.

-So, I was incredulous when she said, “I came to art late” because from the outside looking in, she’s been both teaching and creating from the womb.
+So, I was incredulous when she said, “I came to art late.”
+From the outside looking in, she’s been both teaching and creating from the womb.
 But listening to her expound on how she had always thought of her puppet-making as a side hobby (even though “that hobby put shoes on my children”) or how she had always imagined her husband, Jonathan Berndt to be the real artist, brought home the importance of how one imagines their own practice.
 And equally as important, not overthinking that practice and just getting on with it because despite her misgivings about whether she was an artist or not, there was no break in production.

-As I listened to her talking through the origins of the Handspring Puppet Company, I marvelled at the technique as much as I was absorbed in the story.
+As I listened to her talking through the origins of the Handspring Puppet Company, I marveled at the technique as much as I was absorbed in the story.
 Holding court comes naturally to Joubert.
-I knew that the company was formed in 1981 by Joubert, Jon Weinberg, Adrian Kohler and Basil Jones but not that they had each saved R100 monthly to establish it in an old Cape Town Council building, a former mortuary.
+I knew that the company was formed in 1981 by Joubert, Jon Weinberg, Adrian Kohler and Basil Jones, but not that they had each saved R100 monthly to establish it in an old Cape Town Council building, a former mortuary.
 Or that their first production, a children’s play Gertie’s Feathers in 1976, used ostensibly playful animal puppets to stage a political satire exposing the exploitation of farm workers and the alienated conditions of production under capitalism.
 She demonstrated to me the first puppet she had ever made for the play, a large insect that she operated above her head using long metal rods.
 Later, when watching a video recording of this demonstration, I was tickled to see that she had positioned the puppet’s thorax in front of the light fixture on the ceiling, gently backlighting the gossamer stretched over the metal frame.
 The sight of it felt a lot like her storytelling style sounded: thoughtfully arranged and gracefully illuminated.

 She took me through her home pointing out Indonesian shadow puppets here, jigging puppets there; a powerful doll made from wasp wax propped against the prongs from her student projects; a room full of puppets and everywhere, her husband’s linocut posters and photographs.
 It was a rich tour of a lifetime of influences, and her inspiration demonstration was at once a masterclass in Limpopo’s finest artists working in the sculptural idiom – from Philip Rikhotso’s trademark buckteeth to Jackson Hlungwani’s famous fish.
 Like Hlungwani, Joubert was well into her 60s before she held her first solo exhibition, and it was reassuring to listen to her talking about easing into her practice, guided by both ancestral influences and a studied approach to improving her technical carving skills.
 As far as creative drivers go, these are earned and learned impulses.